GluuFederation/docs-oxd-prod/3.0.1/sources/protocol/index.md

 #### Get authorization url

-Returns the URL at the OpenID Provider (OP) to which your application must redirect the person to authorize the release of personal data (and perhaps be authenticated in the process if no previous session exists).
+The `get_authorization_url` returns the URL at the OpenID Provider (OP) to which your application must redirect the person to authorize the release of personal data (and perhaps be authenticated in the process if no previous session exists).

 The Response from the OP will include the code and state values, which should be used to subsequently obtain tokens.

 Request: